sourcefuse/loopback4-microservice-catalog/services/video-conferencing-service/README.md

 ### DELETE /archives/{archiveId}
 Used to delete a specific archive w.r.t archiveId.
 If archive is not present, it will throw HTTP Not Found Error.

+3. Session Webhook

+### POST /webhooks/session
+Webhook API hit from a third party to add/update session attendees in a meeting.
+For configuration in vonage, see [Session Monitoring](https://tokbox.com/developer/guides/session-monitoring/)

+4. Storage Target

+### PUT /archives/storage-target
+Configures custom storage target to a custom Amazon s3 bucket or Microsoft Azure Storage.

+### DELETE /archives/storage-target
+Removes custom storage target and restores to the default storage target which was preconfigured by third party.

 ## Feedback
 If you've noticed a bug or have a question or have a feature request, [search the issue tracker](https://github.com/sourcefuse/loopback4-microservice-catalog/issues) to see if someone else in the community has already created a ticket.